Maílton

-Maílton dos Santos de Sá (born 31 May 1998), known simply as Maílton, is a Brazilian professional footballer who plays as a right-back for Campeonato Brasileiro Série A club São Paulo.
+Maílton dos Santos de Sá (born 31 May 1998), known simply as Maílton, is a Brazilian professional footballer who plays as a right-back for Campeonato Brasileiro Série B club Fortaleza, on loan from São Paulo.

 Career

-Metalist Khatkiv

 Maílton moved to Metalist Kharkiv on a permanent contract on 1 July 2022.

-Chapecoense Loan

 In summer 2022 he moved to Chapecoense, where he played 14 matches scoring one goal.
 In December 2022 he returned to Metalist Kharkiv.

-Ponte Preta Loan

 In December 2022, he moved on loan to Ponte Preta.